The design, evaluation, and management of immunisation programmes

 Types of vaccines

-- long duration of immunity
+- Long duration of immunity

-- less stable: may revert to a virulent strain
+- Less stable: may revert to a virulent strain

-- can cause disease in immuno-suppressed, (exception is HIV patients where do recommend, apart from BCG)
+- Can cause disease in immuno-suppressed, (exception is HIV patients where do recommend, apart from BCG)

-- multiple doses and booster
+- Need multiple doses and booster

-- short immunity
+- Shorter lasting immunity

 Contra indications to immunisation

-- immuno-suppression (no live vaccines)
+- Immuno-suppression (no live vaccines)

 Vaccine failure

-- primary: individual fails to make adequate immune response to initial vaccination
+- Primary: individual fails to make adequate immune response to initial vaccination

-- secondary: individual makes initial adequate response, but then immunity wanes over time
+- Secondary: individual makes initial adequate response, but then immunity wanes over time

 Vaccination programmes